 Spinal Cord Injury Rehabilitation

-If you or a loved one has just experienced an acute spinal cord injury, we're very sorry this has happened.
-While spinal cord injuries change many people's lives, our staff at Shepherd Center believe that life can still be fulfilling and enjoyable, regardless of the severity of your injury.
+If you or a loved one has experienced an acute spinal cord injury, we're sorry that this has happened.
+While spinal cord injuries change many people's lives, our staff at Shepherd Center believes that life can still be fulfilling and enjoyable, regardless of the severity of your injury.

 If you are currently in a trauma center, your doctor, case manager or discharge planner will talk to you about the next step once you are stabilized.
 Shepherd Center may be a rehabilitation option for you, depending on the severity of your injury, your current condition, and your insurance plan's specifications.